 - Different ways to Hide the Formula in Excel

-- This feature in excel is introduced in order to hide the formulas from others.
+- This feature in Excel is introduced to hide the formulas from others.

-- When we write a formula in an active cell, the formula is automatically displayed in the formula bar.
+- When writing a formula in an active cell, Excel automatically displays the formula in the formula bar.

-- Sometimes, it is needed to hide the formula for security or confidentiality reasons.
-In that case, we use the excel hide formula.
+- Sometimes, it is necessary to hide the formula for security or confidentiality reasons.
+In that case, we use the Excel hide formula.

 - Excel makes it simple to hide formulas from getting changed.

-There are different ways of hiding excel formulas to protect accidental or intentional changes in the worksheet as mentioned below –
+There are different ways of hiding Excel formulas to protect against accidental or intentional changes in the worksheet, as mentioned below –

-- To protect the worksheet and activate hide formula option.
+- To protect the worksheet and activate the hide formula option.

 - To hide the formula bar of the workbook.

-#1 – To protect the worksheet and activate hide formula option.
+#1 – To protect the worksheet and activate the hide formula option.